Medically reviewed on September 20, 2017

 MST may also be used for purposes not listed in this medication guide.

-Do not take more of this medicine than recommended on the label.
-An overdose of MST can be fatal.
+Do not take more of MST than recommended on the label.
+An overdose of magnesium salicylate can be fatal.

 MST may cause stomach or intestinal bleeding, which can be fatal.
 These conditions can occur without warning while you are using this medicine, especially in older adults.